JarrettBillingsley/adi/notes.md

 and some platforms have built-in "mappers".

-so I don't think the concept of a "Mapper" should even be limited to a Platform. instead, there should be `IMemoryManager` which plugs into a `Memory`.
+so I don't think the concept of a "Mapper" should even be limited to a Platform. instead, there should be `IMmu` which plugs into a `Memory`.
-*this* is what would handle the memory configuration and do "real" VA->PA translation. this also interacts with analysis; an `IMemoryManager` can have a state (i.e. a `MemoryConfig`) which can change over time. analysis can track the state across instructions.
+*this* is what would handle the memory configuration and do "real" VA->PA translation. this also interacts with analysis; an `IMmu` can have a state (i.e. a `MemoryConfig`) which can change over time. analysis can track the state across instructions.

+actually `MemoryMap` is... kinda the right place for this behavior, no? some `MemoryRegion`s are static, and some can be swapped out. the `IMmu` is responsible for handling this swapping/mapping through `MemoryConfig`s. but a string name-name mapping is probably not the uh, best/most efficient way to do that. especially if we want to create those things all over the place in analysis.

+1. the file type is determined. this decides the `Platform` that will be used.
+2. the `Platform` parses the file, and determines:
+	- what kind of `IMmu` should be used
+		- e.g. the base NES MMU but with a certain mapper installed
+	- what `Segment`s exist
+		- e.g. the base hardware segments for RAM, MMIO etc. and segments for the ROM
+3. the `Platform` can then create the `Memory` object from that info
+4. ...and the `Program` object
+	- which can have some default names defined by the `Platform`

+1. determine `Platform`
+2. `Platform::program_from_image(Image) -> Program`

+---

+if we move the segments into the MMU (which also knows the endianness), then Memory has nothing to do, and MMU takes over its role. so, that seems dumb.

+maybe......
+Memory itself should impl IMmu?? nah that seems wrong.

+...or does it

+Memory really *is* acting like an MMU at the moment.